scc-digitalhub/validation-framework/server/README.md

 #### experiment
 You do not actually need to create `experiment` documents.
 When documents of types under `experiment` (`artifact-metadata`, `data-profile`, `data-resource`, `run-environment`, `run-metadata`, `short-report`, `short-schema` ) are created, the back-end will automatically create the `experiment` with the information it receives.

-For completeness, there is still an end-point for this, which you can use as follows if you'd like.
+However, when using the end-point for creating experiments, you can specify a list of tags to describe it.
+This allows filtering experiments by tags when viewing them in the UI.

 ```
 localhost:8200/api/project/<projectId>/experiment